NixOS/rfcs/rfcs/0036-rfc-process-team-amendment.md

 ##### Shepherd Team
 A team of 3-4 community members defined unanimously by the RFC Steering Committee, responsible for accepting or rejecting a specific RFC.
 This team is created per RFC from community members nominated in the discussion on that RFC.

 This team should be people who are very familiar with the main components touched by the RFC.
+The author and co-author cannot be part of the Shepherd Team.

 ##### Shepherd Leader
 The Shepherd Leader is in charge of the RFC process for a specific RFC, and is